-Below is a list of a few of the active ingredients in the Withdrawal Ease product formulations.
-We have recently improved both formulations after analyzing the results from over 6,000 products sold.
-We use only the highest quality ingredients manufactured and processed under GMP (Good Manufacturing Processes) certified guidelines.
+The active ingredients in both Withdrawal Ease product formulations are specifically chosen for their high bio-availability and purity.
+High quality ingredients delivered at the effective dose is critical for reducing the severity of common opiate withdrawal symptoms.
+We have recently improved both formulations after analyzing the results from over 80,000 products sold.
+We use only the highest quality ingredients manufactured and processed under GMP (Good Manufacturing Processes) and FDA certified guidelines.
 The product also includes 14 additional amino acids, vitamins and minerals that provide you with a fully comprehensive nutritional supplement that is specifically formulated for opiate withdrawal and detox.
 All of these ingredients — some of which are very difficult to find — bought separately at a nutritional supplement store would cost up to $300.
 The Withdrawal Ease System is the only withdrawal treatment that combines all of these ingredients into two convenient formulations for both daytime and nighttime symptoms.
-It’s simple, safe and contains the highest-quality ingredients on the market.
+It’s simple, safe and effective.

 We chose to list the details of some particular ingredients due to their history and in order to give you some more detailed background on the active properties of the product.
 We also hope that you find some of the background information interesting and educational.
 You can find a full list of product ingredients at the bottom (scroll alllll the waaay down!) of this page and of course on the bottle labels themselves.

 A Closer Look at Some of Withdrawal Ease’s Active Natural Ingredients

 Doctors of Naturopathic Medicine use it for: Anxiety, stress, tension, insomnia, digestive problems and menstrual cramps.